home / mcp / n8n-mcp server

 search_templates

-Search templates with multiple modes including by metadata, by task, or by nodes.
+Search workflow templates by metadata, task, or node composition.

 get_template